EtherealEngine/etherealengine-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/03_AWSSetup/02_EKS.md

 ## Create EKS cluster with four nodegroups
-You first need to set up an EKS cluster for Ethereal Engine to run on.
+You first need to set up an EKS cluster for iR Engine to run on.
 While this can be done via AWS' web interface, the ```eksctl``` CLI will automatically provision more of the services you need automatically, and is thus recommended.